 Additionally, people with minor auditory problems fail to notice the gradual loss.
 When you notice that an impairment is impacting your daily life, it may be time to try and manage the condition with digital hearing aids.

-There are two commonly recognized types of sensorineural hearing loss: sudden and progressive.
+Sudden and Progressive are the two commonly recognised types of sensorineural hearing loss.

 Diagnosis can be difficult and typically relies on a history of head trauma or external-internal pressure changes.

 Progressive sensorineural hearing loss includes Noise-Induced Hearing Loss (NIHL) and Presbycusis.
 While NIHL arises from accumulated noise exposure over time, presbycusis comes along with physiologic ageing.
 Conditions that may contribute to presbycusis include:

 A medical professional should be able to identify which type of SHL you have and recommend the appropriate next steps you need to take.

 Hearing aids are the most effective treatment for managing SHL.
 They can be easily adjusted and tailored to the individual’s pattern of deafness.